tommytwm/store-2-door/README.md

 3. Run the following script on your Terminal: `npm install`.
 It should install node modules as well as express.
 4. Run the app by entering `node app.js`.
 You should see some logs printed on your terminal.
 5. Launch your local host in your browser of choice.
 For exmaple, `http://localhost:3000/`.
 This is webpage of your app.

+### Adding to DB manually:
+We are using Heroku as our hosting service to store and manage our database via MYSQL.
+To manually connect and contribute to the database, connect to the MYSQL server (credentials can be found in the config file(s)): `mysql --host={HOSTNAME} --user={USERNAME} --password={PASSWORD} --reconnect {DB}`
+You should now be able to enter SQL commands and contribute to the database.